-How to Quit Multitask Apps on the iPhone
+How to Quit Multitask Apps on the iPhone in iOS 6

-With the release of iOS 4 a new multitasking ability was brought to iOS and the iPhone, iPad, and iPod touch.
+With the release of iOS 4 continuing on through iOS 6, a new multitasking ability was brought to iOS and the iPhone, iPad, and iPod touch.
 Basically, multitasking means you can run multiple applications at the same time, which is a standard feature of modern desktop operating systems, and that feature is now ubiquitous in the mobile world as well.
 On the other side, running multiple applications at the same time on any device means you may want to quit those applications that are now running in the background, say if you aren’t using them any longer, or if you want to free up some system resources for something else (technically, iOS is supposed to be smart enough to do that on it’s own, but nothing is perfect)…

-Quitting Multitasking Apps on the iPhone
+Quitting Multitasking Apps on iOS 4, iOS 5, iOS 6 with the iPhone

 - Double-click the Home button to bring up the multitask manager